WHAT TO SEE IN PUERTO DE LA CRUZ IN TENERIFE? IS PUERTO DE LA CRUZ WORTH VISITING?

 The Lanzarote artist César Manrique designated two works in the city of Puerto de la Cruz in the sixties and seventies: Lake Martiánez and the Playa Jardin.
 If you want to know more about this amazing artist, you can check this post.

-Lago Martiánez is a rather big leisure complex with a huge lake surrounded by swimming pools, gardens and terraces with fantastic views of the sea and the Mount Teide.
+Lago Martiánez is a rather big leisure complex with a huge lake surrounded by swimming pools, gardens, and terraces with fantastic views of the sea and Mount Teide.
 The artist César Manrique used elements of traditional Canarian architecture, as well as native vegetation.

 6. Iglesia de Nuestra Señora de la Peña de Francia

-Continue your visit at Plaza de la Iglesia where the most important church in Puerto de la Cruz, built in 1684 on an old hermitage.
+Continue your visit at Plaza de la Iglesia the most important church in the city, built in 1684 on an old hermitage.
 The tower of the church is from 1898.
-Inside you can see the image of Our Lady of the Rock of France and paintings by Luis de la cruz y Ríos and Manuel de la Cruz.
+Inside you can see the image of Our Lady of the Rock of France and paintings by Luis de la Cruz y Ríos and Manuel de la Cruz.